kwebio/kweb-docs/dom.rst

 to block if it can be avoided.
 Here we use Kotlin's very powerful `coroutines <https://kotlinlang.org/docs/reference/coroutines-overview.html>`_ features to avoid any unnecessary blocking.

-.. note:: We discuss an even better way to read <input> values in the :ref:`Observer Pattern & State` section.
+.. note:: We discuss an even better way to read <input> values in the :ref:`state` section.

 Supported HTML tags
 -------------------